 Despite a poll by YouGov that had different results, this was all the proof traders needed, and what happened?
 The sterling pound shot up in value because traders grew more confident in the strength of the pound.
 So did British stocks and indices, which also experienced a major boost.
 The sterling pound alone rose to one of its highest levels, gaining plenty of pips for anyone buying the currency.

 After the vote

 George Soros is a famous investor, and he had predicted that a vote to leave the EU would cause a slump of up to 20%.
-The results weren’t as dire, but the drop in value for the pound and Euro was still very significant.
-Some of the best banks offering Forex trading, too, such as Barclays Bank, experienced a major drop in share price of about 30%, and they were some of the worst affected.
+The results weren’t as dire, but the drop in value of the pound and Euro was still very significant.
+Some of the best banks offering Forex trading, too, such as Barclays Bank, experienced a major drop in the share price of about 30%, and they were some of the worst affected.

 What this meant for FX traders

-In every field, there are different breeds of people, and in FX trading you are either a cautious trader or risk taker like a scalper.
-The former chose not to make any trades, which is actually advisable because the markets can be so volatile in the face of critical news.
+In every field, there are different breeds of people, and in FX trading you are either a cautious trader or a risk taker like a scalper.
+The former chose not to make any trades, which is advisable because the markets can be so volatile in the face of critical news.
 Then there are the risk takers, who knew that they could make money either way; in the end, it was a great trading period for fundamental analysts.

-The polls released on the 21st of June 2016 were the first opportunity, and the risk takers placed their faith in the pound.
+The polls released on the 21st of June 2016 were the first opportunity, and the risk-takers placed their faith in the pound.
 Such a trader would have gained over 2,000 pips if they had bought, say, the GBP/USD pair in 2 days.
 Later on, after the results of the referendum, the opposite, selling the GBP/USD pair would have gained them over 15,000 pips in a matter of hours.
 All this would have happened as the cautious trader watched from their forex trading platforms, too afraid to take a risk.

 3 months on